Lookahead Tree-Based Rollouts for Enhanced Trajectory-Level Exploration in Reinforcement Learning with Verifiable Rewards: Discussions

 \subsection{Effect of Different Components}

 We dissect the contributions of \our's core components through an ablation study.
-Specifically, we evaluate three variants of \our: one with random branching, one with random pruning, and one with no pruning at all.
+Specifically, we evaluate four variants of \our: (1) random branching, (2) random pruning, (3) no pruning, and (4) token-level lookahead in place of trajectory-level lookahead.
 In the random variants, the branching or pruning ratio is matched to the average ratio observed in the full \our\ throughout training.
+In the token-level lookahead variant, pruning decisions are made solely based on the next token: a branch is pruned if the next tokens across trajectories are identical.
 This design enables us to isolate the effects of structured branching and similarity-based pruning on overall performance.
 Our findings are summarized below.

 \paragraph{Random branching leads to unstable training and degrades final performance.} As shown in Table \ref{tab:ablation}, \our\ with random branching performs even worse than \old.
 We observe that the KL divergence between the policy model and the base (reference) policy rises to as high as 1.0 within just 50 training steps, signaling severe off-policy behavior.
 This instability stems from uncontrolled branching.
 Without the probability thresholds imposed by our method, the model may generate extremely low-probability sequences that diverge significantly from the base policy, thereby disrupting the learning process.